MailTape/MailTape-v1/_posts/2018-02-04-JOEY-FOURR.md

 # MailTape's selection

 ## JOEY FOURR - JEWELS
 _Inès_: **"**A soothing bass line, a sparkling guitar, and an overall luxurious, blissful feeling: JOEY FOURR’s albums have been some of the albums I listened to the most in the past six months, one of my latest musical crushes.
-‘JEWELS’ is one of my favourite songs, always so good each time I listen to it.**"**
+‘JEWELS’ is one of my favourite songs, always so so good each time I listen to it.**"**

 ## Common Body - Luck Of The Draw
 _Inès_: **"**Basically a super catchy pop tune with amazing vocals.
 So effortlessly cool.**"**